EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

   <img src="../ProjectReport/images/SWOT.png" />
 </p>

 <p>Team member roles changed over the course of the project based on availability and other commitments.
-The team worked together to review key documents and make final decisions based on individual work (for example colours, font etc.)
+The team worked together to review key documents and make final decisions based on individual work (for example design decisions).
 </p>

 <p>To ensure collaboration and consistency we used a shared GitHub repository to store our code.
 This allowed different team members to work on different branches at the same time and then at the appropriate time merging these into the main branch.
-Branches were only merged after our branch was complete and the full team agreed to merge it into the main branch.</p>
+Branches were only merged after a branch was working and the full team agreed to merge it into the main branch.
+This ensured our main ranch was always the latest most up to date working version.</p>

 <h3> 4.2 Implementation process (achievements, challenges, decision to change something)</h3>